navythenerd/awesome-hammerspoon-framework/README.md

 ## A framework for [Hammerspoon](http://www.hammerspoon.org)

-!!!Old framework extensions not fully compatible with this rewritten version!!!

-This is a framework for your hammerspoon configuration.
-The aims of this framework are to unitize the structure of hammerspoon functionalities (called `modules` in this framework).
+This is a framework for your Hammerspoon configuration.
+The aims of this framework are to unitize the structure of Hammerspoon functionalities (called `modules` in this framework), thus it is a seperate layer between the Hammerspoon API and the LUA-Scripting engine.
 So everyone can include modules from other developers with ease.
 The framework does the rest for you, e.g. loading dependencies, binding the hotkeys etc..

-The ease of use is reached through separation of functional code and configurational code.
-So configurational stuff is located in other files through tables.
-This makes it easy for even not programmers to configure modules and hotkeys to everybody's likes.

 ### Instructions